MetaboComp/StatTools/README.md

-mvImpWrap | wrapper for mvImpWrap for automatic two-stage imputation and parallelisation normalise | different normalisation options (ripped from some other package; don't remember which) plotDens | 2D plot with histograms and densities on the margins rfImp | deprecated. see mvImp rfImpWrap | deprecated. see mvImpWrap switchNames | switch names in a vector from old key to new key
+mvImpWrap | wrapper for mvImpWrap for automatic two-stage imputation and parallelisation normalise | different normalisation options (ripped from some other package; don't remember which) plotDens | 2D plot with histograms and densities on the margins pStar | return stars from a vector of p-values rfImp | deprecated. see mvImp rfImpWrap | deprecated. see mvImpWrap switchNames | switch names in a vector from old key to new key venn | handy function to plot venn.diagram() in plot window

 ## Installation
 Install `remotes` to be able to install packages from Git repositories.